RulesCommittee/BylawsRepository/README.md

       - (i) Preparing the agenda for Senate meetings.

-      - (ii) To appoint a Clerk of the Senate, with duties as defined by the Executive Senator.
+      - (ii) To appoint a Clerk of the Senate, if needed, with duties as defined by the Executive Senator.

       - (iii) The Executive Senator shall have the right to deny an individual or group admittance to the Senate agenda.
 The Executive Senator shall inform the Senate of their execution of this right by the next Senate meeting.
 The Senate can overrule the Executive Senator's decision on this matter by a majority vote.